 Holding a Morgan in your hand takes you back to the Old West, reminiscent of America’s ingenuity and entrepreneurship.
 Morgan Dollars invoke images of western salons and honky-tonks, with cowboys raising the stakes at poker games, and stagecoach robberies from outlaws looking to score a cache of these big, beautiful silver dollars.
 Morgan Dollars contain three-quarters of an ounce of 90% silver, mined from Nevada's legendary Comstock Lode.
 From 1878 to 1904, and again in 1921, 657 million Morgan Dollars were produced in 96 different date-and-mint combinations, over the 27 years of Morgan production.
 Over the years, hundreds of millions of Morgan Dollars were melted.

-Until the Mint Act of April 2, 1792, though, it was not possible for the United States to strike its own coinage.
+The Mint Act of April 2, 1792 made it possible for the United States to strike its own coinage.
 This Act was especially important in the history of the United States, because it established the U.S. Mint in Philadelphia and specified the Silver Dollar as the highest-denomination silver coin.

 The first U.S. Silver Dollars were struck in 1794, but American merchants kept the heavier and more valuable Spanish coins for themselves and exported the lighter U.S. coins to Europe for trade.
 As a result, U.S. coins disappeared almost as fast as they were minted.
 For this reason, Silver Dollar coinage was suspended in 1804.